WGDMS/DTA-prediction/README.md

-# HFGNN-DTA (Hierarchical Functional-Group GNN for Drug Target Affinity Prediction)
+# HFGNN-DTA (Hierarchical Functional-Group GNN for Drug-Target Affinity Prediction)

+This repository contains the implementation of the paper:
-**Integrating Functional-Group Context into Graph Neural Networks for Drug-Target Affinity Prediction**
+**HFGNN-DTA: Integrating Functional-Group Context into Graph Neural Networks for Drug-Target Affinity Prediction**

-### Data Organization
+## Data Organization

+The preprocessed Davis and KIBA datasets are available in the `data` directory.

 All preprocessed data are available in the *'data'* folder for the Davis and KIBA datasets.